CalyxOS/gitlab-oss/README.md

     ### PASSY
     Creating an open source password manager solution. https://passy.pw
+    Gold

     ### Drupal Test Traits
     Traits for testing Drupal sites that have user content (versus unpopulated sites). https://gitlab.com/weitzman/drupal-test-traits
+    Gold

     ### Board Summary For Trello Chrome Extension
     The Board Summary for Trello extension for Google Chrome retrieves and displays summary data for Trello boards, and allows for creating nested boards (i.e. cards that reference other boards). https://gitlab.com/aarongoldenthal/BoardSummaryForTrelloChromeExtension
+    Gold

     ### Robigalia
     A highly reliable, persistent capability OS built in rust on the seL4 microkernel. https://robigalia.org
+    Gold

     ### emberclear
     This project is for demonstrating the latest features of ember and eventually a learning playground for implementation of a private mesh network over the internet.
 The application itself is totally encrypted p2p chat. https://gitlab.com/NullVoxPopuli/emberclear
     Gold

     ### OrangeFox Recovery Progect
     Fork of TeamWinRecoveryProject(TWRP) with many additional functions, redesign and more https://mryacha.github.io/OrangeFox-Site/
     Gold

     ### Joiner
     Joiner is a Java library which allows to create type-safe JPA queries https://gitlab.com/eencircled/Joiner
+    Gold

     ### EOS Design System
     The EOS Design System is an open source set of guidelines, elements, components, and layouts made to help developers deliver consistent user experience and interfaces, while they concentrate on what they do best: code. http://eos-test.herokuapp.com/
+    Gold

     ### papirus-netapp
-    PaPiRus Netapp is a free script for Raspberry Pi's that uses the PaPiRus E-Paper display to carry out various network testing scripts https://www.talktech.info
+    PaPiRus Netapp is a free script for Raspberry Pi's that uses the PaPiRus E-Paper display to carry out various network testing scripts. https://www.talktech.info
     Gold

     ### Tinity
     A open source MMO framework for developing out the backend of online connected games. https://www.trinitycore.org/
     Gold

     ### Recultis
     Return to the cult games.
 On Linux, with modern, open source engines. https://makson.gitlab.io/Recultis/
+    Gold

     ### CleverSheep
     An open source high level asynchronous testing framework Gold